 - Have a BACKUP PLAN.

 - The ISP must occur in a work environment under the supervision of an adult other than a parent, guardian, or sibling.
 No ISP participant may be paid for her ISP work.

 - ISP participants must complete all paperwork, adhere to all deadlines, have an approved preliminary and final proposal and complete at least 72-80 hours of work over the two weeks of the ISP period.

-ISP planning requirements include the punctual submissions of the preliminary and final proposals and all permissions forms.
+ISP requirements include the punctual submission of the ISP Requirements and Agreement and the ISP Proposal.

 - Completion of 7-8 eight-hour workdays